MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 p2.robotOwened=r1

 ```
-now we can access this robotOwned atrribute in p1/p2 object.
+Now we can access this robotOwned attribute in the p1/p2 object.

 ```Python
 print(p1.robotOwened.introduce_self())